In the Zone: The Most Points in a Game by an NBA Player

 Not everyone knows the other great scoring games, though.

-So, we’re highlighting the best individual scoring games in both the regular season and playoffs since 1963-64.
+So here are the best individual scoring games in both the regular season and playoffs in the post-Wilt era (since 1963-64).

 Jan.
 22, 2006: Los Angeles Lakers 122, Toronto Raptors 104